asunanto/TGX/README.md

 - handles payments in rails securely

-6.Identify the database to be used in your App and provide a justification for your choice.
+6. Identify the database to be used in your App and provide a justification for your choice.

 We have decided on Postgres as it is the database that we are most familiar with, Its setup is easy and navigation of the the database is nice and simple to use.

-7.Identify and describe the production database setup (i.e. postgres instance).
+7. Identify and describe the production database setup (i.e. postgres instance).

 Heroku host the postgres database for our project, our database is made up of tables which are: posts, comments, users and categories.

-8.Describe the architecture of your App.
+8. Describe the architecture of your App.

 Our app architecture is based on MVC.
 The model contains abstractions in our app where we can maintain relationships between object and database and handles validations and transactions.
 The view handles the presentation of data in a particular format which is triggered by the controller decision to present the data.The controller takes care of the flow: uses models to do queries, parses data, make decisions in which format it should present the data.

-9.Explain the different high-level components (abstractions) in your App.
+9. Explain the different high-level components (abstractions) in your App.

 Our app consists of components which include Post, Comment, User and Category.